 There are no significant lawsuits against the Group.
-Consequently, the cost of provisions for litigation is not
+Consequently, the cost of provisions for litigation is not recognized.

-37. EVENTS AFTER THE REPORTING DATE
+36. EVENTS AFTER THE REPORTING DATE

-The Parent Company continues to repay its liabilities, according to the pre-bankruptcy settlement and regular
+The parent company continues to repay part of its liabilities in accordance with the pre-bankruptcy settlement.